Astapor. Illustrated by Tom Garden © Fantasy Flight Games

 |Organizations||Good Masters, Graces|

-The Astapori emblem is a harpy: a woman's torso, wings of a bat instead of arms, legs of an eagle and a scorpion's tail.
+The Astapori emblem is a variation on the harpy of Old Ghis: a woman's torso, wings of a bat instead of arms, legs of an eagle and a scorpion's tail.
 In its talons hangs a chain with open manacles at either end.
-An old crumbling statue portraying the harpy of Ghis is located atop Astapor's harbor gate.

 - See also: Images of Astapor

 The fighting pits, dug deep and surrounded by descending rings of seats, are where all manner of entertainments are held.
-These include putting girls up against bulls and small boys rolled in honey and other foods against a bear so that viewers may wager on which child the bear will eat first.
-The pits are named after their owners.
-Two identified pits in Astapor are Douquor's Pit and Jothiel's Pit.
+These include putting children up against animals like bulls and bears.
+The pits are named after their owners; Two identified pits in Astapor are Douquor's Pit and Jothiel's Pit.

-The reputation of Astapor's Unsullied was solidified when the Three Thousand of Qohor fended off a Dothraki khalasar four centuries ago.
+The reputation of Astapor's Unsullied was solidified when the Three Thousand of Qohor fended off a Dothraki khalasar four centuries ago, during the Century of Blood.
 Astapor's eunuch soldiers are often hired by the rulers of the Free Cities.

 A Clash of Kings